 #1 Less Is More

-I was already a aware of this and am a strong advocate, but he took it to the next level and really emphasised it.
+I was already aware of this and am a strong advocate, but he took it to the next level and really emphasized it.
 Especially towards the end of the process.
 Once the track was basically done, we would go through, and mute/delete absolutely anything we could.
 If we could cut it, and it didn’t make much difference, then it was outta there.
 Sometimes this referred to a full part, other times just some notes in a part.
 What this achieved was plenty of space in the mix for the really important bits to shine.
 It would also stop too many things unnecessarily hitting at the same time.
-Like i said, i was aware of this before, but he really reminded me how much it should be a step in my process for every song, and how it should be pushed to the limit.
+As I said, I was aware of this before, but he really reminded me how much it should be a step in my process for every song, and how it should be pushed to the limit.

 #2 Always question everything